Producers

 MBP provides input on a broad range of issues including: the environment, animal care, business risk management programs, land and water management, disaster financial assistance, workplace safety and health, trade, competitiveness, and many, many more.

 As well, MBP develops policies and conducts advocacy work based on the resolutions coming from members at our district meetings and debated at our Annual General Meeting.
-View a list of resolutions passed at the most recent MBP AGM on the Resolutions page.
+View a list of resolutions passed at the most recent MBP AGM by clicking here (page 15).

 Stay Involved.
 Get Active!